A Marrying Man:

 My only regret was that $250 a month doesn’t go very far when rent comes to $100, a bus pass is $10 and the phone is maybe another $7-12.
 I could just about manage, but if I’d had a dollar for every day at the end of a pay period which saw me making dry biscuits for dinner and finishing up the cold biscuits for breakfast and lunch the next day, until I ran out of one or other of the ingredients needed to make biscuits, I would have been eating somewhat better than that.
 Canned soup at the very least.

 I wasn’t in debt anyway, and was even managing to put something aside.
-Which wasn’t too bad for someone who had never had any money of her own until the Social Security Board started paying her to live with her father.
+Which wasn’t too bad for someone who had never had any money of my own until the Social Security Board started paying me to live with my father.
 Or, more accurately, started paying a widowed retiree a stipend to be put toward a child’s college education.
 (Ma had also paid into Social Security, but didn’t live to draw a pension.)

 In any event, I was hired by the City of Los Angeles in April, told of the residency requirement and informed that I had 18 months in which to comply.
 It took me until August to scrape the money together for a deposit, but by then I could manage one.
 Dad at least hadn’t been charging me for room and board.
 Which Ma very likely would have done.
 Dad was rather more generous than Ma.

 So, I took a Saturday and went apartment hunting.
 Basically in the general area that I’ve lived in ever since.
 I needed to be near a reasonably efficient bus line.
 Which generally speaking, meant the inner city.
 There were still several comfortable working-class neighborhoods within the general range of the inner core of the bus system at that time.
-I found three about affordable possibilities, and informed Dad that I was moving out.
+I found three about affordable possibilities to chose from, and informed Dad that I was moving out.

 “Oh.”
 He said.